The Client List: Plot

+Samantha and Rex Horton are unemployed and struggling to provide for their three children Charlie, Brady and Jenna and keep their home.
+Desperate to stave off foreclosure, the couple dresses up and goes to the bank to try to renegotiate their mortgage.
+Sam puts on a sexy dress, makes herself up and puts on special perfume to entice the banker.
+However, it does not work and they are told they have less than a month to make a payment or the bank forecloses on their house.

-Samantha and Rex Horton are unemployed and struggling to provide for their three children and keep their home.
-Desperate to stave off foreclosure, Samantha takes a job at a massage parlor, but quickly learns it is a house of prostitution, with the internal motto "beats the hell out of waitressing".
+With their family desperate for money, Sam takes a job at a massage parlor, but quickly learns it is essentially a house of prostitution, with the internal motto "beats the hell out of waitressing".
 As the Hortons are down to their last dollar, Samantha stays, and quickly becomes one of the most popular employees, being very personable with her clients.

 While her earnings increase, she hides the true nature of her job from her family and friends, even while lavishing them with expensive gifts.
 Rex later finds work again himself.
 Sam's popularity causes another problem: exhaustion, affecting her relationships.
 One of her clients gives her cocaine to keep her going.

-Meanwhile, a very young masseuse has revealed the true nature of the parlor to a church group, and public pressure on the mayor, who is up for re-election, leads to a police raid, even though many on the force are also clients.
+Meanwhile, a very young masseuse has revealed the true nature of the parlor to a church group.
+So, public pressure on the mayor, who is up for re-election, leads to a police raid.
+This is even though many on the force are also clients.
 Sam's arrest is shown live on television at the bar Rex frequents.
 Her drug supply is also found, leading to an additional charge for possession.

-Sam is bailed out of jail by her close friend Dee, the only one she confided in about her real job.
+Sam is bailed out of jail by her close friend Dee, the only one she confided in about the real nature of her job.
 She berates her for not having the courage to drop the job after her needs were met.
 Rex and Sam separate.
-Another friend, Laura, a lawyer, convinces Sam to form a "client list" of the more prominent "johns".
+Her other friend, Laura, is a lawyer who convinces Sam to form a "client list" of the more prominent "johns".
 Their cooperation gets Sam and co-workers light jail sentences.

-After her release from jail, Samantha is confronted by several of the clients' wives—who are looking for advice on how to improve their marriages.
-Attempting to move on, she becomes a waitress and goes back to college, hoping to patch things up with Rex.
+After her release from jail, Samantha is confronted by several of the clients' wives.
+She fears they have come to attack her, but they are actually looking for advice on how to improve their marriages.
+Attempting to move on, she becomes a waitress and goes back to college.
+Sam hopes to patch things up with Rex, who at least now is able to look at her again.